You Were Experienced, I Was Not: Our Dating Story: Characters

 A gloomy second-year high school boy.
 He has never had a girlfriend, does not have many friends, and his only hobby is watching live streams on the Internet.
 Initially, he had a crush on Maria Kurose, but following her rejection, he finds himself falling in love with Runa Shirakawa, a beautiful and popular girl admired by everyone in school.
 As a punishment for losing a game, he confesses his feelings to Runa in person, and to his surprise, she agrees to date him.
-Later in the series, he becomes a university student while still dating Runa.